 What’s not covered

 The policy isn’t designed to cover everything.
-Take the time to read the terms and conditions in the Product Disclosure Statement for full details, limits to cover and exclusions, particularly the information on Cancellation and Trip Interruption.
+Take the time to read the terms and conditions in the PDS for full details, limits to cover and exclusions, particularly the information on Cancellation and Trip Interruption.
 That way there are no surprises if you need to use it.

 Here are the main things that aren’t covered: